MrQR-me/docs/FormBuilder/Create.md

 </head>
 </html>

-# **MrQR**{: .text-purple-000 } CREATE A NEW FORM
+# **MrQR**{: .text-purple-000 } Forms
 ![MrQR Form Builder](/assets/images/Forms/MrQR_Forms_Header.png "Header")

 After selecting Forms in the top menu bar to create a new form Select <button class="button button1">CREATE</button> once you have entered the desired Form name in the New Form Name Box.

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_Create_New.png "Create Form")

 Your new form is now created and will open in the `Form Settings`Panel.
-You can start building you form by firstly adding [Sections](https://docs.mrqr.me/FormBuilder/Section) followed by [Content](https://docs.mrqr.me/FormBuilder/Content)
+You can start building your form by firstly adding [Sections](https://docs.mrqr.me/FormBuilder/Section) followed by [Content](https://docs.mrqr.me/FormBuilder/Content)